-Le GHSP has dedicated the majority of its effort in the following programmatic areas: Occupant Protection, Impaired Driving, Community Traffic Safety Programs, Traffic Records and Underage Alcohol.
-The following are the results of these efforts as they relate to our 2010 GHSP Goals and Objectives with the latest available data compared to the previous years.
-(2004/2005-2009).
+The GHSP has dedicated the majority of its efforts in the following programmatic areas: Occupant Protection, Impaired Driving, Community Traffic Safety Programs, Traffic Records, and Underage Alcohol.
+The following are the results of these efforts as they relate to our 2010 GHSP Goals and Objectives with the latest available data compared to the previous five calendar base years of 2005 through 2009.